 Since the primary cause of vision problems is caused by light bending incorrectly as it enters the eye, virtually any method of treatment that changes this can be categorized as a form of vision correction.

 Eyeglasses and contact lenses – the most common types of corrective measures – are almost always recommended as the first course of treatment for vision problems.
 While they are considered a very basic method of vision correction, they are unable to control the refractive error from progressing.
 Patients whose vision worsens over time need new glasses or contacts.
 In these cases, longer-term solutions are needed.

-Deciding upon the right course of treatment for refractive errors can depend on several factors such as age, your lifestyle and daily activities, eye health, and overall physical health.
-Dr. Sud will conduct a thorough eye exam and discuss your and your family’s medical history to get a complete picture of your vision needs.
+Deciding upon the right course of treatment for refractive errors can depend on several factors such as age, your lifestyle and daily activities, eye health, and overall physical health. our team of eye doctors will conduct a thorough eye exam and discuss your and your family’s medical history to get a complete picture of your vision needs.